-Surface water runoff from rain, downspouts, roofs and gutters can really make your life miserable if your landscape grading hasn’t been properly engineered.
+Surface water runoff from rain, downspouts, roofs and gutters can really make your life miserable if your landscape grading hasn’t been properly designed.

 The equation isn’t terribly complicated: water needs to flow away from things it can damage.
 But this can sometimes be overlooked or frankly creep up on you if you’re making several changes during an outdoor construction project.